Oregon Addendum

 Under this policy, “family member” means: a spouse, registered domestic partner, or other designated person (if the employee does not have a spouse or registered domestic partner and the designation is made in advance); a child; a parent or legal guardian; a grandparent; a grandchild; a biological, adopted, or foster sibling; a spouse of a sibling; or any individual whose close association with the employee is the equivalent of a family relationship.
 A child includes not only one related biologically, but also one related by adoption, marriage, and/or foster care, a child for whom the employee has legal or physical custody or guardianship, or a child to whom the employee stands in loco parentis.
 A parent includes a biological, foster, stepparent or adoptive parent or legal guardian of the employee, or a person who stood in loco parentis to the employee when they were a minor child.

 Employees are entitled to use accrued sick days beginning on the 91st day of employment, after which they may use sick leave as it is accrued.
 Employees may take sick leave in increments of no less than one hour.
-Employees may carry over up to 80 hours of earned sick leave year-to-year.
+Employees may carry over up to 40 hours of earned sick leave year-to-year not to exceed a total accrual balance of 80 hours.

 Sexual Harassment Policy